 EST/LA’s New West Playwrights is dedicated to fostering and developing the work of Los Angeles area playwrights under 30 years of age through weekly meetings, readings, and workshop productions.

-Meet the New 2023 Cohort
+Meet the 2024 Cohort